tyler-utah/academic-kickstart/content/home/about.md

 in exploring new heterogeneous architectures and how programming models can enable development of secure and efficient applications.

+I am working on the <a href="http://decades.cs.princeton.edu/">
+DECADES </a> project which is funded as part of the software defined hardware (SDH) project.

 My previous research focused on GPU programming, namely modeling the semantics of fine-grained thread interactions and using these insights to provide efficient and portable synchronisation idiom